M-HT/SR/games/X-Com - Ufo Defense/release/linux/riscv64/readme-Linux.txt

 GUS patches can be installed anywhere, but the file timidity.cfg must be either in the game's directory or in /etc/timidity/timidity.cfg EawPats is a good sounding set of patches.

-Soundfont (for BASSMIDI) can be either copied to the game's directory or it can be stored anywhere, but the soundfont location must be written in the configuration file.

 Adlib music can be played without additional files.
 MT-32 music can be played using MUNT emulator or ALSA sequencer.